20 Common Small Business Problems And Solutions

-5. Hiring Employees
+12. Hiring Employees

 The hiring process can be very demanding and stressful and can make you neglect other aspects of your business if you aren’t careful.

 Hiring the wrong persons can really cause harm to your business.
 If your staff are not as productive as you predicted, it will eventually reflect in the form of reduced profits and slow time lag.

-You must review resumes, and complete all the recruitment process in order to make sure you hire the right people.
+You must review resumes, and complete the recruitment process in order to make sure you hire the right people.
 Ensure you are very thorough when you are hiring.

 Also, make sure you let them know the payment plan and other employment benefits, including health insurance and any other bonuses available.

-It is also important to organize an interview where you can negotiate on shifts and also access the person’s problem-solving skills through proven test questions.
+It is also important to organize an interview where you can negotiate shifts and also access the person’s problem-solving skills through proven test questions.

-6. Deciding Your Location
+13. Deciding Your Location

 I mentioned this earlier, the location where a business is situated, can either help the business grow or kill the business before it gets on its feet.

-From policies, traffic attractions, new developments, to your employees’ residence, there are a few things that you need to be aware of if you want your business to run at a higher capacity each day.
+From policies, traffic attractions, and new developments, to your employees’ residences, there are a few things that you need to be aware of if you want your business to run at a higher capacity each day.

-The questions you must ask should determine whether your intended customer base will be able to access your business where it will be located.
+The questions you must ask should determine whether your intended customer base will be able to access your business and where it will be located.

 However, before you even begin to ask these questions, make sure you already know your intended customers.
 Do not, for instance, set up a swimming suit business in a place where you are sure there is neither a lake nor ocean.

-7. Finding The Right Customers
+14. Finding The Right Customers

 For your business to be known, you must reach out to your customer base, letting them know that you are available for jobs.

-To do this, you could consider low budget options first, especially if you do not have such a large capital.
-Some low budget options include:
+To do this, you could consider low-budget options first, especially if you do not have such a large capital.
+Some low-budget options include:

-- Door to Door campaign
+- Door-to-Door campaign